SergiusTheBest/plog/README.md

 *Refer to [MultiInstance](samples/MultiInstance) for a complete sample.*

 ##Chained loggers
-A logger can work as an appender for another logger.
+A logger can work as an [Appender](#appender) for another logger.
 So you can chain several loggers together.
 This is useful for streaming log messages from a shared library to the main application binary.

 Sample: